Want to find out about the latest research being conducted by staff and students at Unitec?

 Advance magazine highlights the innovative research taking place across a wide range of disciplines, in conjunction with industry, the local community and relevant professionals.
 Featuring multiple projects with the practical and applied focus that typifies research at Unitec, the magazine opens doors to new ideas and possibilities.

-The Winter 2013 issue of Advance magazine is now out.
-Thanks to all the researchers took time out from their busy schedules to speak to us about their work.
+The Spring 2013 issue of Advance magazine is now out.
+Thanks to all the researchers who took timeout from their busy schedules to speak to us about their work.

 For more on these stories and many more, click below to download the pdf or ebook versions.

 Want the latest issues of Advance?
 Sign up to receive Advance by email or post.

 If you already receive Advance you can also change your details.